Skip to main content

 Examples

-When TopicMatchingPolicy is pcre, TOPIC_MATCH uses PCRE:
+When the resolved policy is pcre, TOPIC_MATCH uses PCRE:

 /destination TOPIC_MATCH '^orders/(na|eu)/.*$'

-When TopicMatchingPolicy is solace, TOPIC_MATCH uses Solace wildcard rules:
+When the resolved policy is solace, TOPIC_MATCH uses Solace wildcard rules:

-/destination TOPIC_MATCH 'orders/*/priority>'
+/destination TOPIC_MATCH 'orders/*/priority/>'

 /subject TOPIC_MATCH 'ORDERS.*.PRIORITY.>'